-Shio Azuki Ame: Anko Red Bean Paste Filled Salt Candy
+Shio Azuki Ame: Salted Red Bean Candy

-In recent years in Japan, such salt-contained sweet treats have become a kind of fad and are available in many varieties.
+In recent years in Japan, such salt-contained sweet treats have become a fad and are available in many varieties.

 Actually, yesterday when I went to a supermarket to buy foodstuffs, an “Ame (飴: hard candy)” product from UHA Mikakuto of that kind drew my interest again,

-As “Shio (塩)” means “salt” in Japanese, “Azuki (あずき, 小豆)” is a species of red bean, and “Ame (飴)” is the Japanese word for hard candy, this bag contains individually packed salt Azuki candies.
+As “Shio (塩)” means “salt” in Japanese, “Azuki (あずき, 小豆)” is a red bean, and “Ame (飴)” is the word for “hard candy”, this bag contains individually packed salted red bean candies.

-According to the description on the back of the package, the salt content is not only useful to replenish salts lost by sweating in the summertime but also enhances the refined sweetness of the Azuki candy.
+According to the description on the back of the package, the salt content is not only useful to replenish salt lost by sweating but also enhances the sweetness of the treat.

 Ingredients and Nutrition Facts

 Based on the ingredient list and nutrition facts label, this Shio Azuki Ame mainly consists of starch syrup, sugar, Kokuto brown sugar, high fructose corn syrup, Azuki red beans, salt, kombu seaweed extract, and starch.

 It has about 19 kcal per piece and contains 0.6 g salt equivalents per 100 grams.